dnsimple/dnsimple-support/content/articles/srv-record.md

 ---
+meta: What an SRV record is, and how to add an SRV record in DNSimple.
 title: What's an SRV Record?
 excerpt: What an SRV record is, and how to add an SRV record in DNSimple.
 categories: